thaiminhnguyen1999/HiTV/README.md

 # HiTV Digital Television Station
 HiTV is an IPTV (Internet Protocol Television) platform managed and operated by HiTECH Corporation.
 Now integrated into the [TeleFilm](https://telefilm-dapp.glide.page) app.
-HiTV Data files are all open source files.
-You can use them via website [HiTV Archiver](https://hitv-archiver.vercel.app/)
+HiTV Data Files are all open source files.
+You can use them via website [HiTV Archiver](https://hitv-archiver.netlify.app/)